Nelly-Wambui/MarkDown/README.md

 * Banana
 * Grapes

-We decided to walk together after sharing the fruits.
-We got done with the walk at about quarter past 4 and were happy with our little adventure, having not only taken photos of ourselves having fun but also some monkeys that caught our eyes.
+We decided to walk together after sharing the fruits and got done with the walk at about quarter past 4.
+We were happy with our little adventure, and not only took photos of ourselves having fun but also of some monkeys that caught our eyes.
 One of them was a beautiful photo depicting a `mother's bond with her little one`.

 ![MONKEYS LOVE](https://cdn.the-scientist.com/assets/articleNo/64584/aImg/27871/monkey-nut-l.jpg)